 We can potentially make further improvements to increase the probability of a cell being in the field of view even more than 40% of the time by reducing the depth of the imaging chamber.
-Currently, the depth of the chambers, which is defined by the thickness of the 3D-printed spacer, is 600 $\mu$ m.
-It is possible to print a spacer as small as 100 $\mu$ m with a stereolithography 3D printer.
+Currently, the depth of the chambers, which is defined by the thickness of the 3D-printed spacer, is 600 μ m.
+It is possible to print a spacer as small as 100 μ m with a stereolithography 3D printer.
 Evaporation becomes a challenge when using small-volume microchambers.
 Aliquoting in a humid environment is one solution to evaporation from the chambers.
+Since releasing the first version of this pub, we developed a new strategy to confine cells, this time using stamps to mold small microchambers into agar [7].